jonas089/thyla-trees/readme.md

 accounts => balances 1:1
 ```
 ❗ The amount of accounts supported by this circuit currently needs to be fixed.

-❗ This is not (yet) suitable for a real-world transaction system.
+❗ This is not suitable for a real-world transaction system.

 # 1. Typeology